-Sleepy After a Meal
+Sleepy After Meal

-You had a full plate of Rajma Chawal with sweet lassi at lunch and now you are wondering: Food is supposed to give us energy but why do i feel sleepy after a satisfying meal?
-Most of us experience post-meal drowsiness and this is referred to as ”food coma”.
+Most of us experience post-meal drowsiness, and this raises the common question: why do we feel sleepy after eating?
 Tiredness after eating could simply indicate that your body is working extra hard to digest your food.
-However, it might also mean that something is wrong with your glucose (sugar) and insulin response, or that an underlying condition is the cause of the problem.
+However, frequent feeling sleepy after eating might also mean that something is wrong with your glucose (sugar) and insulin response, or that an underlying condition is the cause of the problem.

 What is Postprandial Sleepiness (Somnolence)?